 Infectious Diseases outpatient clinics:

-- Fellow continuity clinic - fellows with their faculty mentor provide longitudinal care for their HIV patients, see new ID consults in the outpatient setting, and follow patients for post-discharge care.
+- Fellow continuity clinic - fellows with their faculty mentor provide longitudinal care for their HIV patients, see new ID consults in the outpatient setting, and follow patients for OPAT or other post-discharge care.

 - Travel Clinic - a vibrant clinic primarily staffed by a nurse practitioner that provides fellows with opportunities to learn travel medicine.